kevinmoemyintmyat/kevinmoemyintmyat.github.io/README.md

 ## ©️ License

-This project does not have a license.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Dependencies